bpasanek/puzzlecode/README.md

 ![Sonnet 1, cut up by hand](/images/sonnet1.jpg)

 Finally, an example of a sonnet sestet (the last 6 lines of a sonnet) "piecifed", that is, matched against a solution to the polyomino problem that packs 12 pentominos into a 6x10 grid.
-A puzzle solver has to configure the pieces of poetry into pentameter lines, the first of which will read "Then of thy beauty do I question make":
+A human puzzle solver who is handed these pieces of poetry has to configure them into pentameter lines, the first of which will read "Then of thy beauty do I question make":

 ![Sonnet 12, sestet, laser cut](/images/sonnet12-sestet-wb.jpg)